ngrie/powerinterface/README.md

 # powerinterface

-This is a simple web interface that shows statistics about your Nedap PowerRouter.
+This is a simple web interface that shows statistics about your Nedap PowerRouters.
 It aims to serve as a self-hosted replacement for the discontinued mypowerrouter.com interface.

 ## Features

-- Show current PowerRouter stats of your PowerRouter
+- Show current PowerRouter stats of multiple PowerRouters
 - Forward data to an InfluxDB

 ## Documentation